History, tourist information, and nearby accommodation

 The idyllic location of Mapledurham has made it a frequent backdrop for television and films.
 Episodes of Midsummer Murders have been set here, and, most famously, the Michael Caine film The Eagle has Landed.

-Note: Unfortunately, as a lived-in family home, I wasn't alowed to take photos inside the house.
-Hopefuuly you can still get a sense of this picturesque house and setting from the other exterior photos!
+Unfortunately, as a lived-in family home, I wasn't allowed to take photos inside the house.
+Hopefully, you can still get a sense of this picturesque house and its setting from the other exterior photos!

 About Mapledurham House

 Address: The Estate Office, Mapledurham, Reading, Oxfordshire, England, RG4 7TR